 “Our intelligence is what makes us human, and AI is an extension of that quality.” – Yann LeCun

 The global financial services industry is at an inflection point.
-Customer experience across all channels has become a must due to which customers are increasingly adopting digital products and services.
+Customer experience across all channels has become a must and, as a result, customers are increasingly adopting digital products and services.

-However, digitization has increased the complications for the testing professionals.
-Open banking, lightweight architectures, legacy systems integrated with a plethora of applications are making testing extremely time consuming.
+However, digitization has increased complications for testing professionals.
+Open banking, lightweight architectures, and legacy systems integrated with a plethora of applications are making testing extremely time-consuming.

-Our recent World Quality Report, a joint publication of Capgemini, Microfocus and Sogeti, indicates that artificial intelligence (AI) in testing is an upcoming trend to improve speed to test particularly for digital initiatives in financial services.
+Our recent World Quality Report, a joint publication by Capgemini, Microfocus, and Sogeti, indicates that artificial intelligence (AI) in testing is an upcoming trend to improve speed to test particularly for digital initiatives in financial services.
 It is aimed at optimizing the testing process, aiding automation, and ultimately designing software that is self-healing.

-My recommendation to start on this journey, is to firstly understand above mentioned use cases.
-Secondly evaluate the pain areas in testing where these use cases would bring in value.
+To start on this journey, my recommendation is to firs understand above-mentioned use cases.
+Second, evaluate the pain areas in testing where these use cases would bring value.
 Reliable data is a pre-requisite for any use case.
 A great place to start would be to build on data from application life cycle management tools, for example defect data.
 The next step would be to define metrics to measure success for each use case.
-Finally create a small team comprising of professionals possessing data analytics, statistics and machine learning algorithms that can create proof of concepts and drive this transformation.
+Finally, create a small team comprising of professionals possessing data analytics, statistics, and machine learning algorithms that can create proofs of concept and drive this transformation.

 To learn more about how AI is being implemented in testing for financial services, feel free to get in touch with me on https://www.linkedin.com/in/deepika-mamnani-2205943